DavidC6473/music-genre-classifier/README.md

 ## Web Application (Work in Progress)

 A web application is currently under development to provide a user-friendly interface for classifying music genres.
 This will allow users to upload their music files and receive genre predictions.
+The Music Genre Classifier will be added to the webpage using Django.
 Stay tuned for updates on the progress of the web application.

 ## Future Work